-The rest of the paper is organized as follows.
-Section 2 contains definitions that will be used throughout the paper.
-Section 3 describes the conditions under which the distribution of bodies can be determined.
-Section 4 describes a movement model for the bodies called the exponential random movement model.
+The rest of this paper is organized as follows.
+Section II contains definitions that will be used throughout this paper.
+Section III describes the conditions under which the distribution of bodies can be determined.
+Section IV describes a movement model for the bodies called the exponential random movement model.
 This section also describes a physical system that produces behavior closely approximated by the exponential random movement model.
-Section 5 contains an upper bound on the expected number of sensor observations required to count the bodies in each region when the behavior of the bodies matches the exponential random movement model.
-Section 6 contains a method of using the upper bound to estimate the number of bodies in the environment if that number is not known in advance.
-Section 7 contains a tight lower bound on the expected number of sensor observations required to count the bodies matches the exponential random movement model.
-Section 7 contains a tight lower bound on the expected number of sensor observations required to count the senser bodies in each region when the behavior of the bodies in each region when the behavior sensor observations required to count the number of bodies in each region when the behavior of the bodies matches the exponential random movement model.
-Section 8 contains results for a very simple 2-cycle environment.
-Section 9 discusses directions of future research.
+Section V contains an upper bound on the expected number of sensor observations required to count the bodies in each region when the behavior of the bodies matches the exponential random movement model.
+Section VI contains a method of using the upper bound to estimate the number of bodies in the environment if that number is not known in advance.
+Section VII contains a tight lower bound on the expected number of sensor observations required to count the number of bodies in each region when the behavior of the bodies matches the exponential random movement model.
+Section VIII contains results for a very simple 2-cycle environment.
+Section IX discusses directions of future research.
+For readability purposes, some proofs are located in an Appendix at the end of this paper.